 When you realize the exact reason why you’re engaging in a habit, that realization immediately deactivates the influence that the habit has over you.

-Even today, I’ll sometimes find myself emotionally bored and looking through photos of families that I don’t even know and exes that I truly am indifferent to.
-The difference between that and how I used to be, is that I’ll do it maybe once or twice a year and within a few minutes, I’m logged off and back to my own life.
+Even today, I’ll sometimes find myself bored and looking through photos of families that I don’t even know and exes that I truly am indifferent to.
+The difference between that and how I used to be, is that I’ll do it maybe once or twice a year and within a few minutes, I’m logged off and plugged back into my own life.

 The desire to keep tabs is a normal human reaction (especially if you have low self-esteem), and it’s okay.